Top Technology Trends for 2017

 NB-IoT was developed to support the increasing demands of IoT devices and services.
 Its major benefit is its ability to deliver coverage in hard to reach places such as rural locations and deep in-building where wireless service is unreliable or expensive.
 What’s more, improved coverage means devices within these locations can transmit at a lower power, resulting in an improved battery life of up to 10 years.

-Throughout 2016 we have seen some of the worst online security breaches ever.
-While large organisations are putting up a good fight against cyber criminals, good is no longer good enough.
-Going forward it’s an issue that must be driven from the top down, and while IT security may not fall within the remit of CEOs, they are beginning to understand the importance it will have on their business goals.
+Going forward it’s an issue that must be driven from the top down.
+While IT security may not fall within the remit of CEOs, they are beginning to understand the importance it will have on their business goals.

 Key technologies such as video conferencing, cloud computing and IP telephony have revolutionised the way in which we work, providing employees with the tools they need to stay connected, wherever they are.